onemorebsmith/kaspa-stratum-bridge/monitoring-setup.md

 ## Reqirements

-Docker must be installed: https://www.docker.com/ and follow the setup instructions on the docker website
+Docker must be installed!
+Visit https://www.docker.com/ and follow the setup instructions on the docker website

+## Configuration

 To begin you need to pull down the repo (or use the zipped source from the release).
 I'll use the release code for this example.